iotaledger/iota.js/README.md

 * Data - Storing and retrieving data on the tangle.
 * Browser - Demonstrates direct inclusion and use of the library in an html page.
 * Peers - Demonstrates peer management.
+* Pow - Demonstrates using one of the other PoW packages.
 * Mqtt - Using mqtt to read streaming messages.
 * Browser Mqtt - Using mqtt to read streaming messages in the browser.